-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2010 The following specific measures were implemented to prevent flaring from the shutdown operations at the VNHF in May 2010.
+Year Installed/ Implemented Equipment Added, Process Changed, or Procedure Implemented Minimization of Flaring 2010 (continued) Prevention measures to minimize and potentially eliminate flaring from planned maintenance activities are described in detail in Section 4.1 of Valero's approved Flare Minimization Plan Minor 2010 The following specific measures were implemented to prevent flaring from the shutdown operations at the VNHF in May 2010.
 A. The shutdown and depressuring operations followed prepared procedures.
 These procedures minimize flaring and ensure the safety of personnel and equipment.
 There was no upset or malfunction involved.
 The Valero Refinery has developed specialized depressuring, cooling, and inerting procedures designed to eliminate process vapors from venting to the atmosphere during depressuring and vessel opening.
 B. The spare flare gas compressor C2101B was on ready standby in the event flare gas compressor C2101A was unable to recover flare gas.
 Due to high nitrogen in the fuel gas, additional recovery of flare gas through the supplemental use of C2101B was not feasible.
-C. Operations verified that no unnecessary sources were venting to the flare system prior to beginning flaring of nitrogen-rich vent gas.
-D. Fuel gas quality was continuously monitored to determine when it was safe to operate the flare gas.
-The Valero Refinery does not have the ability to store flare gas.
-Per Section 4.2 of the FMP, the ability to store flare gas is not a cost effective prevention measure.
-Minor
+C. Operations verified that no unnecessary sources were venting to the flare gas.
+D. Fuel gas quality was continuously monitored to determine when it was safe to operate the flare gas compressors to recover flare gas.
+There were no prevention measures that were feasible or practical to eliminate this flaring.
+Prevention measures to minimize and potentially eliminate flaring from planned maintenance activities are described in detail in Section 4.1 of Valero's approved Flare Minimization Plan Minor